ericclemmons/bookshelf-manager/README.md

 ## Changelog

+- v0.2.0 - Several breaking changes occurred with this version due to updating `devDependencies` and `peerDependencies`:
+  - Knex and Bookshelf updated their `bluebird` and `lodash` dependencies
+  - Knex changed how undefined values are inserted
 - v0.1.0 - Reimplement as a plugin for Bookshelf/Knex 0.8.x
 - v0.0.10 - Enforce `belongsToMany` IDs
 - v0.0.9 - Destroy removed `hasMany` models